shadowskyhawk/yiffer-dl-cloud/README.md

 ### Configure
 The file config.py is used for setting your cloud server credentials.
 - downloadFolder - Local folder to download comics to.
 Default is ~/yiff-dl
 - archiveFolder - Local folder all zip/cbz files are loaded into.
 Handy if you don't want them in subfolders.
+Can be set to 'subfolders' without quotes if you prefer.
 - user - Your cloud username
 - pass - Your cloud password
 - server - The base URL leading to your cloud server (e.g. "https://cloud.example.com/")